aussiesolarbatteriesdatabase/aussiesolarbatteriesdatabase/index.md

 Hi!
 Welcome to this database demo made by Jeylahn Yildirim.

 I've decided to make this in my spare time with the markdown knowledge that I have.
 This website is ultimately, incredibly simple and not indicative of the final product that I want to give.
-It's just a test demo to document to my lovely boss Stephen, and to show Naz, Paul, Evie and the rest of the staff at Aussie Solar Batteries what I am capable of.
+It's just a test demo to document to my boss Stephen, and to show Naz, Paul, Evie and the rest of the staff at Aussie Solar Batteries what I am capable of.
 Hi guys!
 I hope you have good luck today with your calls!

 Hopefully, you all are able to enjoy it as much as I did while making it.